NishikantaRay/NishikantaRay/README.md

 #HELLO WORLD💻

-   I'm  Nishikanta currently a First year ECE student at Silicon Institute of Technology and aspiring web developer .Intrested in working on frontend
+   I'm  Nishikanta currently a First year ECE student at Silicon Institute of Technology and aspiring web developer .Intrested in working on frontend ,API's ,Javascript,AngularJs,Bootstrap4 etc.

 ## Find me around the web 🌎:
-- Learning in public on <a href="https://www.twitch.tv/blacktechdiva">Twitch</a> or <a href="https://www.monica.dev">monica.dev</a> 📹 ✍🏾
-- Tinkering with interactions on <a href="https://codepen.io/m0nica"> Codepen</a> 🏓
-- Sharing updates on <a href="https://www.linkedin.com/in/monicampowell/">LinkedIn</a> 💼

 - 🔭 I’m currently working on ...